Listen to this:

 - Tax benefits:An exclusive tax deduction is available for the investments made under NPS scheme (not possible for any other investment).
 Account-holders can avail a tax exemption of 10% of their gross income or ₹ 1,50,000, whichever is lower.
 According to the amendments made in Union Budget from F.Y.
 2015-16, NPS subscribers can avail a tax deduction of additional Rs 50,000 under section 80CCD, in addition to the deduction of Rs 1,50,000 under 80 CCE.
 These tax deductions are only available for the money in the Tier I account.

-In order to invest in NPS, you are just required to open an account through Points of Presence (POP), who will help you in opening the account including providing information about the scheme, assisting in filling the necessary forms, etc.
+In order to invest in NPS, you are just required to open an account through Points of Presence (POP), which will help you in opening the account, including providing information about the scheme, assisting in filling the necessary forms, etc.

 - Make a minimum initial investment, if required.